 Avoiding High Interest Rates: Because you are putting your home up as collateral, you are getting the lowest possible interest rate on your home equity loan.
 If you simply walk onto the RV lot to make your purchase and finance it through the dealer, you’re going to be paying off your vehicle at a considerably higher rate.

-Tax Deductions: Your home equity loan can be tax deductible.
+Tax Deductions: Your home equity loan can be tax deductible1 - please consult your tax advisor regarding deductibility of interest.
 A traditional RV loan is not.